prabhuiitdhn/caffemodel_dataprocessing/README.md

 For creating the caffemodel using custom dataset needs three steps:
 1. Data processing
+   -I've used my own dataset for driver detection
    -In this step of creating caffemodel, data in the form of images needs to be in train.txt and val.txt file for converting the dataset in LMDB dataset format(Lightning Memory-Mapped Database (LMDB) is a software library that provides a high-performance embedded transactional database in the form of a key-value store.)
 2. caffe Network file prepation
 3. Training and finetuning the parameters